ellaliws/Recipes/README.md

 2. In the merged dataset, fill all ratings of 0 with np.nan.
 This is **neccessary** because if a recipe is rated 0, it means a reviewer did not enter the rating.
 So it can be seen as a column containing missing values.
 3. Find the average rating of invidividual recipes and add this Series as `'rating'` column to recipes dataframe.
 We will use the average rating `'rating'` in the analysis part.
 4. Originally, `'nutrition'` contains nutritions as a list of values.
 We create individual columns for every unique nutritions.

-### Report
+### Prediction Problem
+We plan to perform **regression** to **predict the calories in the recipe**.

+We chose calories as the response variable because it is likely to depend heavily on the amount of each nutrition.
-The major part for use: We cleaned nutrition by separating the list into seven columns: calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)
+- From the information we know: We cleaned nutrition by separating the list into seven columns: calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)
-We plan to perform regression to predict the calories in the recipe We chose calories as the response variable because it is likely to depend heavily on the amount of each nutrition.

 We will use R^2 to evaluate our model because we will build a regression model.

+---

 ## Baseline Model

 We build a K-nearest Neighbours Regression model as our baseline model with two quantitative features `sugar (PDV)` and `'carbohydrates (PDV)'` in recipes dataframe
-We chose the  K-nearest Neighbours Regression
-Because we are unsure if the true relationship is linear.
+- We chose the  K-nearest Neighbours Regression Because we are unsure if the true relationship is linear.
 The results will be at worst slightly inferior to linear regression if the true relationship is linear, but it will be substantially better if the true relationship is non-linear
-For our baseline model, we decided to employ two features, `'sugar (PDV)'` and `'carbohydrates (PDV)'` We chose `'sugar (PDV)'` and `'carbohydrates (PDV)'` because, at first glance, they look like nutrients that can influence Calories on a high level.
+- For our baseline model, we decided to employ two features, `'sugar (PDV)'` and `'carbohydrates (PDV)'` We chose `'sugar (PDV)'` and `'carbohydrates (PDV)'` because, at first glance, they look like nutrients that can influence Calories on a high level.
-Both are quantitative, and we didn’t perform any transformation in this stage After train test split, our mode consistently scores around 0.5 R^2 Our baseline model is not great and there are definitely lots of room for improvement, but it is not horrible either.
+Both features are quantitative, and we didn’t perform any transformation in this stage After train test split, our mode consistently scores around 0.5 R^2
+- It is observed that our baseline model lacks complexity and may cause underfit.
+Based on R^2, our baseline model is not great and there are definitely lots of room for improvement, but it is not horrible either.

+---

 ## Final Model
 - Model description: we used a ColumnTransformer(to Normalize `'sugar (PDV)'` and `'saturated fat (PDV)'`, and to standardize `'carbohydrates (PDV)'`, `'total fat (PDV)'`, `'protein (PDV)'`) and use KNeighborsRegressor